xenocrat/chyrp-markdown/README.md

 Use of special characters
 -------------------------

-The parser inserts some special characters into text during processing.
-The characters inserted are the substitute character (Unicode codepoint `U+001A`) and the object replacement character (Unicode codepoint `U+FFFC`).
+The parser inserts some special characters into text during processing: the substitute character (Unicode codepoint `U+001A`) and the object replacement character (Unicode codepoint `U+FFFC`).
 These characters are extremely unlikely to appear in Markdown input text and are therefore deemed safe for internal use.
 The characters are removed from output text.

 Extending the language
 ----------------------